AbsaOSS/generate-release-notes/README.md

 By set **published-at** to true the action will use the `published-at` timestamp of the latest release as the reference point for searching closed issues and PRs, instead of the `created-at` date.
 If first release, repository creation date is used.

 ### Enable skipping of release notes for specific issues using label
-By set **skip-release-notes-label** to true the action will skip all issues and related PRs if they contain a label defined in configuration.
+By defining the `skip-release-notes-labels` option, the action will skip all issues and related PRs if they contain a label defined in configuration.
 This is useful for issues that are not relevant for release notes.

 ### Enable Service Chapters
 If the `warnings` option is enabled in the action's configuration, the release notes will include sections that highlight possible issues.